pardnchiu/go-jwt-auth/README.md

    - `X-Refresh-ID`: Custom Refresh ID
    - `X-Device-ID`: Device ID

-## Token refresh mechanism
+## Token refresh

 The system automatically generates a new Refresh ID in the following cases:
 - Refresh version exceeds 5 times
 - Remaining Refresh Token time is less than half

-The new Refresh ID is returned via:
+The new tokens are returned via:
+- HTTP Header: `X-New-Access-Token`
 - HTTP Header: `X-New-Refresh-ID`
-- HTTP Header: `X-New-Access-Token`
 - Cookie auto-update

 ## Security features

-- **Fingerprint recognition**: Generates a unique fingerprint based on User-Agent, Device-ID, OS, and Browser
+- **Fingerprint recognition**: Generates a unique fingerprint based on User-Agent, Device-ID, OS, Browser, and Device type
 - **Token revocation**: Adds token to a blacklist on logout
 - **Automatic expiration**: Supports TTL to automatically clean up expired tokens
 - **Version control**: Tracks Refresh Token versions to prevent replay attacks
+- **Fingerprint validation**: Ensures tokens are used from the same device/browser

 ## Error handling